Hanna Lundkvist

-Hanna Ester Lundkvist (born 17 July 2002) is a Swedish professional footballer who plays as a right-back for San Diego Wave FC of the National Women's Soccer League (NWSL) and the Sweden national team.
-She has previously played for AIK, Hammarby, and Atlético Madrid.
+Hanna Ester Lundkvist (born 17 July 2002) is a Swedish professional footballer who plays as a right-back for English Women's Super League club Manchester United and the Sweden national team.
+She has previously played for AIK, Hammarby, in Spain for Atlético Madrid, and in the United States for San Diego Wave FC.

 Club career

 AIK

 Lundkvist grew up on Djurö, an island in the Stockholm Archipelago.
 After starting her playing career at Djurö-Vindö IF, Lundkvist joined AIK in 2018.
 With AIK, she won the Gothia Cup twice, earned two consecutive golds in the Swedish U16 Championship, and one gold in the Swedish U15 Futsal Championship.

 She made her professional debut on 2 June 2018, scoring a consolation goal in a 3–1 loss against Kvarnsvedens IK in a Swedish second-division match.
 In November 2018, she played her second match with the first team, this time in the Swedish Women's Cup.

 Hammarby

 In 2019, Lundkvist and her teammate Felicia Saving signed with Hammarby.
 She made her debut on February 9 in the Swedish Cup with a 3–2 victory over Ljusdals IF.
 On June 6, she scored her first goal for her new club against Umeå IK FF.
 In her first season, she played every match, scoring 4 goals and providing 9 assists, narrowly missing promotion after finishing third.
 In her second season, she moved to right-back and again played in every match.
 This time, Hammarby finished second and secured promotion to Sweden's top division.

 Lundkvist made her top-division debut on 18 April 2021, in a 1–0 loss to BK Häcken.
 Her only goal in the top division came on August 28, but it did not prevent her team from a heavy defeat.
 Hammarby finished mid-table, and Lundkvist played in 20 of the 22 league matches.